loyep/laravel-vue/docs/README.md

 ## License

-Galaxy is released under an MIT license.
+Grace is released under an MIT license.
 See [License](https://github.com/loyep/grace/blob/master/LICENSE) for more information.